neurosynth/neurosynth-data/README.md

 ## Reconstructing feature data

-If you want to reconstruct the feature data into a spreadsheet-like format, you will need to combine the `features.npz`, `ids.txt`, and `vocabulary.txt` files.
+If you want to reconstruct the feature data into a spreadsheet-like format, you will need to combine the `features.npz`, `metadata.tsv.gz`, and `vocabulary.txt` files.

 Here is some Python code that can do this, using the version 0.7's term-based features as an example: